Pollo Campestre: History

 Pollo Campestre was founded in San Miguel in 1987 by Mario Antonio Romero Salgado and Gloria Santos Guzmán.
 The couple established the company with only 150 colóns (equivalent to 17.14 US dollars) to support themselves and their three children during the Salvadoran Civil War.

 Pollo Campestre's primary dish is fried chicken.
 Other food items served include eggs, beans, fried plantains, nachos, and cheese.
 Common drinks include coffee, orange juice, and sodas.
-Vanilla pancakes topped which whipped cream and strawberries are also offered as deserts.
+Vanilla pancakes topped which whipped cream and strawberries are also offered as desserts.

 The restaurant has run a promotional campaign known as "Campestremanía 2x1" for three days in February 2016 and September 2020.
 The promotion offered customers two meals for the price of one.
 It promoted the 2019 Ilopango airshow by selling tickets at some locations.
 It has opened new locations, along with many other companies, in three new large shopping malls located in Nejapa in 2018, Apopa in 2020, and Aguilares in 2022.